-- 10.4 Following receipt of the Complaint, the Complaint Recipient must register the Complaint with the TA Integrity and Compliance Unit (TAICU) through TA's online Complaint Management System (CMS) which can be found at: https://integrity.tennis.com.au/ICCMS/complaint.aspx - 10.5 A Complaint must be reported within 14 days of the alleged breach.
+- 10.4 Following receipt of the Complaint, the Complaint Recipient must register the Complaint with the TA Integrity and Compliance Unit (TAICU) through TA's online Complaint Management System (CMS) which can be found at: https://tennis.stoplinereport.com - 10.5 A Complaint must be reported within 14 days of the alleged breach.
 However, the TAICU may extend or waive this requirement where it is of the reasonable belief that the circumstances warrant such action.
 Accordingly, all Complaint Recipients must lodge any Complaint received in the CMS regardless of when the alleged conduct of the Complaint occurred. - 10.6 Notwithstanding the procedures outlined in this Policy: - (a) For a Complaint which involves an allegation of Child Abuse: the TAICU must report the matter to the relevant law enforcement agency/agencies; and - (b) For a Complaint which involves any other allegation: the TAICU may refer the Complaint to the relevant law enforcement agency/agencies at the TAICU's ultimate discretion. - 10.7 The Complaint handling procedure outlined in this Policy may be suspended whilst a criminal investigation is undertaken.
+If a matter is referred to external law enforcement (i.e. police), the TAICU has the power to apply for a provisional suspension under clauses 12.10-12.15 of the Policy regardless of whether or not the Complaint has been categorised as Category A.